LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - Lar - load data from the bus in the Address Register
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - Data Input – connects to the bus
+- ABUS – control output for the address bus

 The implementation of the Address Register block in Logisim is shown in the following figure: